JMillan13/React-Recipe-App/README.md

 # React-Recipe-App
-Building a Recipe App using
+Building a Recipe App using React